tor-m6/moby/libnetwork/docs/remote.md

 * `IPv4Data` and `IPv6Data` are the ip-addressing data configured by the user and managed by IPAM driver.
 The network driver is expected to honor the ip-addressing data supplied by IPAM driver.
 The data include,
 * `AddressSpace` : A unique string represents an isolated space for IP Addressing
 * `Pool` : A range of IP Addresses represented in CIDR format address/mask.
 Since, the IPAM driver is responsible for allocating container ip-addresses, the network driver can make use of this information for the network plumbing purposes.
-* `Gateway` : Optionally, the IPAM driver may provide a Gateway IP address in CIDR format for the subnet represented by the Pool.
+* `Gateway` : Optionally, the IPAM driver may provide a Gateway for the subnet represented by the Pool.
 The network driver can make use of this information for the network plumbing purposes.
 * `AuxAddresses` : A list of pre-allocated ip-addresses with an associated identifier as provided by the user to assist network driver if it requires specific ip-addresses for its operation.

 The response indicating success is empty: